omniscientjs/omniscient/README.md

 ### Omniscient and JSX

 Due to the way React works with elements, and the way JSX is compiled, the use of Omniscient with JSX slightly differs from the normal use case.
-Instead of referencing a component directly, you will have to reference its `jsx` property, that exposes the the components underlying React class:
+Instead of referencing a component directly, you will have to reference its `jsx` property, that exposes the component's underlying React class:

 ```js